What To Do When You Can’t Get Pregnant: A Guide for Men

 1. Consult a urologist

-A urologist (or a reproductive endocrinologist (RE), if you’re seeking help as a couple) can help assess your overall health, identify potential causes of infertility, and recommend lifestyle changes or the appropriate treatment for your case.
-These depend on your fertility assessment and can include medication to improve sperm production, surgery, or procedures like intrauterine insemination (IUI) or in vitro fertilization (IVF).
+A (or a reproductive endocrinologist (RE), if you’re seeking help as a couple) can help assess your overall health, identify potential causes of infertility, and recommend lifestyle changes or the appropriate treatment for your case.
+These depend on your fertility assessment and can include medication to improve sperm production, surgery, or procedures like (IUI) or (IVF).

 1. Get emotional support